toggledbits/MatrixFireFast/README.md

 Your `pos()` implementation should also take into account that the displayed size of the animation may be portion of the matrix, and that the position of this "subwindow" in the display has its own origin.
 See "Sharing the Display" below for how that works.

-Here are the global values you may need to perform the necessary calculation:
+Here are the global constants you may need to perform the necessary calculation:

 * `MAT_W` and `MAT_H` - the configured pixel width and height, respectively, of the entire matrix;
 * `cols` and `rows` - the pixel width and height, respectively, of the subwindow in which the animation is displayed (defaults to `MAT_W` and `MAT_H` unless you change them);